ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: pre}

-2. In the `managedClusters` section of the resource, add the cluster ID, the cluster secret, the namespace for the secret, and the action you want to implement for the cluster.
+2. In the `managedClusters` section of the resource, add the cluster ID, the name of the cluster secret created for ACM, the namespace for the secret, and specify the `Import` action.
 See the example below for formatting.
-For the action, specify `Import`, `Update`, or `Delete`.
-Note that to delete a cluster, you do not need the secret or the secret namespace.

-    The following example adds `cluster_id_1`, updates `cluster_id_2`, and deletes `cluster_id_3` from the ACM instance.
+The following example imports `cluster_id_1`.

     ```json
     managedclusters: